Why are results missing?edit

 These are useful defaults for getting the "big picture" signals from noisy data, but they can miss details from individual documents.
 If you need to perform a detailed forensic analysis, you can adjust the following settings to ensure a graph exploration produces all of the relevant data:

-sample_sizeto a larger number of documents to analyse more data on each shard.
+sample_sizeto a larger number of documents to analyze more data on each shard.

 falseto retrieve terms regardless of any statistical correlation with the sample.